 Topic 2: VMMC Modeling Case Study

 The following case study describes how modeling influenced the scale-up of voluntary medical male circumcision (VMMC) for HIV prevention.
-You’ll hear from Dr. Emmanuel Njeuhmeli, the Senior Biomedical Prevention Advisor at the Office of HIV/AIDS at USAID for nine years.
+You’ll hear from Dr. Emmanuel Njeuhmeli, who served as Senior Biomedical Prevention Advisor at the Office of HIV/AIDS at USAID for nine years.
 As the VMMC technical lead, Dr. Njeuhmeli provided support to PEPFAR programs in Eastern and Southern Africa for the introduction and acceleration of the scale-up of the VMMC program.

 Click the play button to listen to the first interview with Dr. Njeuhmeli on the role of modeling in the scale-up of VMMC for HIV prevention.

 How did the DMPPT 1 influence the initial scale-up of VMMC in priority countries?